d-h-s-n/Expense-Tracker/README.md

 Expense Categorization: Categorizes expenses into predefined categories for better organization.

-Data Analysis: Provides users with summaries of total spending and category-wise expenditure.
+Data Analysis: Provides users with summaries of total spending and category-wise expenditure(in Rs).

 User-Friendly Interface: Designed for ease of use with a simple command-line interface.